online identification of Failure and Attack on interdependent Critical InfrastructurES

 The FACIES project therefore aims to the provision of distributed and automatic preventive solutions that help underlying systems guarantee their resilience and survivability at all times.
 This way, it is possible to offer a robust cooperation between entities which can share data streams irrespectively of the situation; i.e. either a normal situation or a threatening situation.
 This also means to foresee concrete solutions able to improve information management, delivering useful hints for information sharing during crisis situations, in addition to facilitating cooperation between public authorities and private entities under a continued control of threats.

-Given that the vast majority of critical infrastructures are controlled by SCADA systems, the goals to achieve by NISC within the FACIES project are twofold.
-On the one hand, NICS is in charge of addressing the control and detection of anomalies and stealth attacks in SCADA systems, as well as the provision of advanced automatic detection solutions for these of types of threats.
-On the other hand, NICS also has to actively collaborate with the rest of partners for discussion and resolution on-going of existing problems, data dissemination, integration of solutions and validation in laboratory.
+Given that the vast majority of critical infrastructures are controlled by SCADA systems, the goals to achieve by NISC Lab within the FACIES project are twofold.
+On the one hand, NICS is in charge of addressing the detection of anomalies and stealth attacks in SCADA systems, as well as the provision of a SOTA related to advanced automatic detection and response for these of types of threats.
+On the other hand, NICS Lab has actively collaborated with the rest of partners for discussion and resolution on-going of existing problems, data dissemination, integration of solutions and validation in laboratory.

 - "FACIES: online identification of Failure and Attack on interdependent Critical InfrastructurES",